OGAE Rest of the World Constitution

 To stand for election to the Board you must meet all of the following criteria.
 Candidates standing for election must:

-· Be a primary (paid) members of the Club for a minimum of three (3) consecutive years.
+· Be a primary (paid) member of the Club for a minimum of three (3) consecutive years.

 · Have sound written and spoken English.

 · Be older than 25 years of age.

 Additional criteria apply for the positions of President and Vice President.
 In addition to those stipulated above, candidates for these positions must also:

 · Have been a paid member of the Club for a minimum of five (5) years.